Agilatech/rmy85000/README.md

 ##Node addon for the RM Young 85000 Ultrasonic Anemometer

-#####This addon should work on any Linux platform, and has been thoroughly tested on BeagleBone Black
+#####This addon should work on any Linux platform, and has been thoroughly tested on BeagleBone Black / Debian

 ###Install